Trump: 'We're Moving Forward With Additional Sanctions On Iran'

 "We're moving forward with additional sanctions on Iran," the president said, speaking to reporters Saturday outside the White House.
 "Some of them are in place.
 As you know, we have about as strong a sanction grouping as you could possibly have on any country, but we're putting additional sanctions on."

-He did not offer specifics on those sanctions, but suggested sanctions could be lifted in the future.
+He did not offer specifics on those sanctions but suggested sanctions could be lifted in the future.

 "We're not going to have Iran have a nuclear weapon," Trump said.
 "And when they agree to that, they are going to have a wealthy country, they're going to be so happy, and I'm going to be their best friend."

-Trump last year withdrew the U.S. from a deal brokered by President Obama that lifted sanctions on Iran in exchange for abandoning its nuclear weapons program.
-Since then, Trump has attempted to use an economic tactic called "maximum pressure," in other words, reimposing sanctions.
+Trump last year withdrew the U.S. from a deal brokered by President Barack Obama that lifted sanctions on Iran in exchange for abandoning its nuclear weapons program.
+Since then, Trump has attempted to use an economic tactic called "maximum pressure" — in other words, reimposing sanctions.
 On Thursday, Iran hit a U.S. surveillance drone, days after the U.S. accused Iran of hitting two foreign-owned oil tankers traveling in the Strait of Hormuz.

 In his comments, the president also defended his decision Thursday to cancel a strike on Iran after he says he learned the strike would kill 150 people.
 The strike was intended to retaliate for Iran shooting down the American drone, The New York Times first reported.